chris-hypercag/cemc-cryosparc-sherlock-install/README.md

 EOF
 ```

-### Step 4: Finalizing the master instance connection, and Clean Up
-Last step, connect CryoSPARC to the cluster
+Last step, connect the master with cluster information and submission script.
 ```
 cd $CS_PATH/cryosparc_master
 ./bin/cryosparcm cluster connect
 ```
+### Step 4: Clean Up
 At this point and both the master and worker instances are configured.
 To clean up, stop the cryosparc master instance started earlier in the setup and exit sh_dev mode.
 ```